Topics on this page:

 Solid Ground Tenant Counselors are not attorneys, and this information should not be considered legal advice.
 To read specific laws in the Washington State Residential Landlord-Tenant Act, click on the RCW (Revised Code of WA) links throughout this site.

 Community Resources BACK TO TOP

 - Washington State 2-1-1: Also 206.461.3200, 1.800.621.4636 or 206.461.3610 for TTY/hearing impaired calls – Clearinghouse for all community resources, including rental assistance and low-income housing.

-- City of Seattle Department of Planning and Development (DPD): 206.615.0808 – Code Enforcement Inspectors respond to tenant complaints regarding housing conditions and permits.
+- City of Seattle Department of Construction and Inspections (SDCI): 206.615.0808 – Code Enforcement Inspectors respond to tenant complaints regarding housing conditions and permits.

 - Dispute Resolution Center of King County: 206.443.9603 – Trained mediators can assist tenants and landlords in resolving conflicts.

 - Manufactured Housing Dispute Resolution Program: 866.924.6458 – Washington State Attorney General’s assistance for owners of mobile homes and manufactured housing to resolve disputes with landlords.

 - Washington State Human Rights Commission: 800.233.3247 – Enforces the law against discrimination and investigates complaints regarding civil rights violations.

 - Seattle Office for Civil Rights: 206.684.4500 – Enforces civil rights protections and investigates discrimination complaints for Seattle residents.

 - King County Office of Civil Rights: 206.296.7592 – Fair Housing enforcement and information for tenants in unincorporated King County.